Learnings As a Graphics Lead

 -Hire a wide age and experience range for your team if possible.
 This is a "feels" based bullet but it seems to foster a more healthy team culture.
 Maybe because junior folks quickly try to soak up as much as they can from experienced folks, which solidifies their own knowledge while explaining, which they also appreciate.
 Everyone wins.

 -Do not hire toxic programmers.
-Selfishness and overconfidence combined with poor programming and lack of critical thinking is not uncommon.
-Unsurprisingly people who don't care to work well with others tend to not learn as much or as quickly as others do, while also making their coworkers' lives worse.
+People who don't care to work well with others make their coworkers' lives worse, reducing the effectiveness of the team and creating a hostile work environment.
 They aren't worth it, pass, save the team and project the trouble.

 -Learn to distinguish between toxic and disagreeable/contentious people.
 Seek people who will argue that you're wrong about something, because you will be!
-Good disagreeable(ish) people on the team can (in addition to you) tackle difficult conversations head-on to keep the team from being overrun, and they passively teach the less outspoken team members how to argue effectively.
+They can (in addition to you) tackle difficult conversations head-on to keep the team from being overrun, and they show the team by example how to argue effectively.

 -Pay attention to whether or not a candidate behaves aggressively with women on the interview panel.
 Hostility to women can often be spotted early and quickly.
-This is uncommon but not rare, it will happen.
+This is uncommon but not rare.

 Day to Day